moonshot11/encounter/README.md

 Since Encounter doesn't know what is being saved, it is up to you to apply all effects and damage.

+## Names

+Optionally, you can create a file called `names.txt` in the same path as this README.
+Each line is the name of a party member.
+If there are more party members than names in the list, the remaining adventurers will be numbered players as usual.
+For example, Alice, Bob, Christina, Player 4, Player 5.

 ## Resources

 **Character sheets, maps, monster icons\*, and more:**